 Bubbles- Blowing bubbles with a toddler is a wonderful way to encourage visual tracking, eye-hand coordination, core strength, sitting balance, neck control, and even fine motor skills!
 Encourage your little one to watch the bubbles as they float away and visual processing skills develop.
 Ask them to get the bubble and they can work on controlled reach and grasp.
 Bubbles are a great activity throughout the toddler years to develop and strengthen motor skills as they gain control in standing, walking, running, hopping, and position changes.
 Grab a container of bubbles and have fun!

 Ball Activities- During the toddler years, children develop the motor skills, visual processing skills, and coordination to roll a ball, catch a ball, throw a ball, and kick a ball.
 A partially blown up beach ball is a wonderful tool for helping your little one gain balance and strength with these ball skills at first.
 The ball when not blown up entirely provides a great opportunity for grasp.
-Rolling a beach ball toward a toddler to catch or kick is wonderful for developing visual processing skills, eye-hand coordination, grasp and release, strengthening, and more.
+Rolling a beach ball toward a toddler to catch or kick is wonderful for developing visual processing skills, visual discrimination, eye-hand coordination, grasp and release, strengthening, and more.
 Adding more air to the ball makes it harder to grasp and harder to catch as the ball will roll more quickly and smoothly.
 Older kiddos can use that ball to kick, throw, and even hit targets like a basket or bin.

 Box of Toys- Have an Amazon delivery box or a shoebox sitting around?
 It’s a novel toy for your little one!
 Fill it with toddler-safe objects or toys and get ready to have fun.
 Pulling items out and dropping them back in teaches baby so much about weight, grasp, eye-hand coordination, and even gravity.
 They will love to see how things fall and how they hit off other toys.
 Dumping a box of toys is fun of its own and is another experiment of it’s own.
 SO much development can happen with a simple cardboard box!